veyon/docs/admin/reference.rst

 	**Default:** *disabled*

-index:`Show notification` on failed authentication attempts
+:index:`Show notification` on failed authentication attempts
     This option specifies whether a notification should be displayed if there was a failed logon attempt to the Veyon Service.
 These messages usually indicate that the authentication settings are not set up correctly.
 Typical failure reasons are invalid authentication keys or (when using logon authentication) invalid user credentials (username/password).

     **Default:** *enabled*